Indiethon/donation-tracker/README.md

 ## Contributing

-Even in a perfect world, there will still be bugs.
-However, before you go out and squash those bugs,
+The latest [release](https://github.com/Indiethon/donation-tracker/releases) is where the latest stable build is located, and is recommended for production.

+If you come across a bug, please submit in the [issue tracker](https://github.com/Indiethon/donation-tracker/issues).
+Make sure to include your version of Node.JS, your version of MongoDB, the error that you're encountering and the steps to reproduce the error.

+If you would like to help advance the project, all development is done through the `main` branch.
+Simply submit a pull request with your proposed changes and they will be promptly reviewed.
+Please make sure to **test your code** before submitting any pull requests!

 ## Special Thanks

 Riekelt, DoubleDubbel and thedmpanda for suggestions, bug finding, and moral support while developing the tracker.

-KunoDememtries and the Horror(ible) Games Staff for testing the tracker during their marathon.
+KunoDememtries and the Horror(ible) Games Staff for their willingness to test the tracker during their marathon.

 ## License

 MIT License

-Copyright (c) 2021 nicnacnic
+Copyright (c) 2022 nicnacnic

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: